Carlton Football Club: Club song

 Carlton's club song is We Are the Navy Blues.
 The lyrics are believed to have been written in around 1930 by cousins Irene McEldrew and Agnes Wright, who ran a boarding house for several club players and the latter of whom was the niece of then-coach Dan Minogue.
-It is sung to the tune of Lily of Laguna, a British 'coon song' often performed in blackface before less racist versions became popular in the mid-20th century.
-In 2021, Carlton, in a decision partly based on feedback from its indigenous reconciliation action plan committee, rejected a suggestion from Indigenous anti-racism activist Stephen Hagan that the club compose a new tune to sever its connection with the song's racist history.
+It is sung to the tune of Lily of Laguna.

 Home grounds, headquarters, training and administrative base

 The club's traditional home ground is Princes Park (currently known as Ikon Park), located in North Carlton.
 After struggling to find a permanent home venue during its time in the VFA, Carlton established Princes Park as its home venue when it joined the VFL in 1897.
 The club played most of its home matches at Princes Park every year between 1897 and 2004 (except for 2002, when it played only four home games there), and a single farewell game was staged at the venue in 2005.
 It was the last of the suburban home grounds to be used in AFL competition.
 The venue remains Carlton's training and administrative base, and the club's current 40-year lease on the venue with the City of Melbourne runs until 2035.

-Since 2005, Carlton has split its home games between Docklands Stadium and the Melbourne Cricket Ground, with matches expecting to draw higher crowds usually played at the Melbourne Cricket Ground.
-From 2005 until 2014, Docklands Stadium was the club's primary home ground and hosted the majority of Carlton's home games in those years, under a ten-year deal established during Ian Collins' presidency.
-The Melbourne Cricket Ground became the club's primary home ground from 2015, and has hosted the majority of the club's home games.
+Since 2005, Carlton has split its home games between Docklands Stadium and the Melbourne Cricket Ground, with six matches at the former and five at latter in most years.
+The matches expected to draw the highest crowds are usually scheduled for the Melbourne Cricket Ground.